 - 3 weeks

 - 3 virtual meetings

-- 5 videos
+- videos

-- 30+ lesson plans
+- lesson plans

-- 1 class etext
+- class etext

-- 10 Hall of Fame articles
+- Hall of Fame articles

-- Unlimited questions/coaching during Google Hangouts and pre-arranged times.
+- Unlimited questions/coaching during pre-arranged times.
 We stay until everyone leaves.
 If you need extra help, we'll arrange that also.

-- Membership in class wiki-you'll get an invitation

 - Certificate of Completion

 All resources used in the class are available to you forever for review and reference.